Looking for the best Christmas light displays on the Outer Banks and in northeastern North Carolina? Then jump on OBX Today’s Tacky Light Tour.

 The Tacky Light Tour has all the biggest and brightest Christmas light set-ups, all in one place, with an interactive map showing how to find all the best lights from Wanchese to Windsor, Mattamuskeet to Moyock.

 If you don’t see one of your favorites here, don’t worry.
 We’ll be adding more descriptions and your suggestions too.
 Just let us know by email email@example.com, and send photos if you can, or leave a comment below.

 206 Clamshell Drive, Kill Devil Hills

-The Mennicucci family has been decorating their Kill Devil Hills home for Christmas “flashy, loud and obnoxiously” for about a decade.
+The Mennicucci family has been decorating their Kill Devil Hills home for Christmas “flashy, loud and obnoxiously” for over a decade.
 But a few years into it, they decided to give the community more than the gift of lights.

 “I can’t tell you how many people have donated and said ‘the pantry was there for me when I needed them,’” Deborah Mennicucci said.

 The Mennicucci family, owners of Hands of Gold Home Improvements and keepers of Wesley’s Little Red Mailbox in Kitty Hawk, hope to collect much more this year in their annual effort to give back to the community.